-When the going gets tough, individuals who commit to their goals are the people who end up overcoming obstacles and reach success.
+When the going gets tough, individuals who commit to their goals are the people who end up overcoming obstacles and reaching success.

 The unshakeable belief that you are capable of achieving whatever you set your mind to is true confidence.

-Having this mindset is a prerequisite toward becoming mentally tougher.
+Having this mindset is a prerequisite for becoming mentally tougher.

 Mental Toughness for Sports Psychology

 Mental toughness is important in a large number of fields, but there are a number of ways it is especially useful in sports.

 The physical ability of athletes can only take them so far, as a large portion of sports is truly reliant on having a proper mindset.